Cyfrin/diverge-converge-audit/Diverge-Converge Audit Model.md

 #### Judging

 The validity and severity of the findings are determined by a 2-of-3 majority among the Judge, protocol team, and the lead auditor.
 Judges are incentivized to complete the judging process in a timely manner.
-We denote the judging duration as \(L_J\), with a default assumption of \(L_J = 3\).
+We denote the judging duration as $L_J$, with a default assumption of $L_J = 3$.
 The Host can adjust the judging duration if necessary.
 It's noteworthy that this contest judging differs from other judgments in that it involves a smaller number of findings.

 #### Outputs